omphalos/earhorn/README.md

 Demo
 ====

-The demo is [here](http://omphalos.github.io/earhorn/index.html?iframe=mouse-iframe-demo.html) and explains earhorn much better than a README can.
+The demo is [here](http://omphalos.github.io/earhorn/index.html?iframe=mouse-iframe-demo.html) and explains Earhorn much better than a README can.

 Quick Start
 ===========